xkhainguyen/underactuated/README.md

 # underactuated
-My study corner for [MIT 6.832 - Underactuated Robotics](https://underactuated.csail.mit.edu/Spring2022/index.html)
+My study corner for [MIT 6.832 - Underactuated Robotics](https://underactuated.csail.mit.edu/Spring2022/index.html) by Prof. Russ Tedrake.
+In my opinion, this course is one of the Wonders of the world of robotics.

-If GitHub cannot render `.ipynb` files, check [this](https://github.com/community/community/discussions/41020), or open with github.dev, or just dowload the files.

 ## Course Description